 Patients diagnosed with pleural and peritoneal mesothelioma are eligible for the Chicago trial, which is expected to include 65 participants and run through 2018.

 Prospective participants already should have completed one or two rounds of chemotherapy and experienced disease progression.
-Exceptions will be made, though, for those who declined standard chemotherapy or were intolerant if they are clinically
+Exceptions will be made, though, for those who declined standard chemotherapy or were intolerant if they are clinically appropriate.

 Because expectations for pembrolizumab have grown considerably in recent weeks, Kindler is expecting to attract patients from around the country.